veryMaker/signum-node/CONTRIBUTING.md

 * Open a feature branch with the branch name `username-(branch name)` to make sure people know which branches are yours.

-* Commit your work to the branch
+* Commit your work to the branch.
+Please use signed commits if you can - you are contributing to the backbone of a cryptocurrency.

 * Open a GitHub pull request to merge the branch into `develop`